vlad-io/DLMDS-EDE02-CODE/readme.md

 ## Setup and deployment:

-1. Clone the project with `gitclone https://github.com/vlad-io/DLMDS-EDE02-CODE.git`
+1. Clone the project with `git clone https://github.com/vlad-io/DLMDS-EDE02-CODE.git`

    The command will create the project folder that will have the following structure: